Australian PM fends off climate critics at Pacific summit

 Impoverished, low-lying Pacific Islands such as Vanuatu, Kiribati and Tuvalu are among the most vulnerable countries in the world to climate change and rising waters and have long pushed for greater global action to combat them.

-Abbott last month announced cuts to Australia’s greenhouse gas emissions that were widely criticized by environmental groups for lagging behind other advanced economies.
+Abbott last month announced cuts to Australia’s greenhouse gas emissions that were widely criticised by environmental groups for lagging behind other advanced economies.

 Australia pledged to cut emissions by 26-28 percent of 2005 levels by 2030, a commitment that did little to stem criticism of Abbott’s strong support for coal and for scrapping an ambitious carbon tax and emissions trading plan last year.